jolie/website/www/content/documentation/basics/composing_statements.md

 <div class="syntax" src="syntax_composing_statements_workflow_2.ol"></div>

 It is a good practice to explicitly group statements when mixing sequence and parallel operators.
-Statements can be grouped by enclosing them within curly brackets `{}`, like in the following example:
+Statements can be grouped by enclosing them within an unlabelled [scope](fault_handling/basics) represented by a pair curly brackets `{}`, like in the following example:

 <div class="code" src="composing_statements_workflow_7.ol"></div>